ATQQ/sugar-blog/packages/vitepress-plugin-rss/README.md

 ```

 ### author
 Article author name.
-If not specified, uses `author.name` from config
+If not specified, uses `author` from config; if `authors` is configured, it matches by `frontmatter.author` to fill the author’s email/link info from that list
 ```md
 ---
 author: John Doe